rethinkdb/horizon-docs/permissions.md

 * enforcing a data schema, including restrictions on value types or number ranges
 * implementing advanced restrictions that cannot be expressed with a query template

-A validator function receives three arguments.
-In order:
+A validator function receives either two or three arguments.
+For _read_ operations:

 * `context` is the current user document, as described in [Users and groups][users], or `null` if no user is logged in
+* `value` is the document being read

+For _write_ operations:

+* `context` is the current user document, as described in [Users and groups][users], or `null` if no user is logged in
-* `oldValue` contains the existing document before any write options, or `null`
+* `oldValue` contains the existing document before any write options, or `null` if a new document is being inserted
-* `newValue` contains the new document the application wants to write
+* `newValue` contains the new document the application wants to write, or `null` if a document is being removed

+The validator function is expected to return either `true` or `false`.

 This whitelist rule allows store operations as long as the stored documents match a certain schema: